 Birding the site: From the parking area, there are informal trails heading both upstream and downstream.
 Heading upstream near the river, the trail overlooks a bluff with nesting Northern Rough-winged Swallows.
 There are often many waterbirds visible on the large pond on the north side of the river (William B. Pond Recreation Area).
 Access extends for only about a quarter-mile in this direction, but it can be quite productive, and you can make a loop by returning on a different trail farther from the river.
 Heading downstream from the parking area, an informal trail goes through nice stands of willows and cottonwoods.
 These give way to stands of non-native black locust and some non-native elm.
 Alders and willows line the riverbank.
 There are several spots with open views of the river, and Barrow’s Goldeneyes are sometimes found among the Common Goldeneyes and Common Mergansers.

 The parkway narrows shortly after crossing the Mayhew Drain, about one mile downstream from the parking area, though you may continue all the way to the Watt access, over two miles from the Gristmill access.
 A few large oaks often harbor Black-throated Gray Warblers, among other species, during spring and fall, and occasionally they overwinter here.
-Larchmont Park, a quarter-mile downstream of the Mayhew Drain, just outside of the levee, has hosted a Red-naped Sapsucker and Sacramento County’s only Cape May Warbler.
+Larchmont Park, a quarter-mile downstream of the Mayhew Drain, just outside of the levee, has hosted a Red-naped Sapsucker and a surprise Cape May Warbler, which is a rare find in Sacramento County .
 Yellow-billed Magpies, Western Bluebirds, and Lark Sparrows are often seen here.

 eBird Sightings - Gristmill, Larchmont